 - Fixing a problem temporarily, without addressing the factors that caused the problem to begin with.
 (That would be like taking aspirin for recurring headaches, without going to the doctor to find out why you keep getting headaches.)

-How you know when you’ve completed Phase two?
+How do you know when you’ve completed Phase two?

 - You know the current extent of the problem.